ahmedalduuyher/ahmedalduuyher/README.md

 **Bachelor's degree in Electrical Engineering (Graduated April 2025)**

-Deeply passionate about pushing the boundaries of machine learning and data-centric AI, with a strong focus on generative models and large language models (LLMs).
+Deeply passionate about pushing the boundaries of machine learning, with a strong focus on generative models and large language models (LLMs).
 Key strengths include:

 - Curating and analyzing high-quality datasets for LLM training and fine-tuning
 - Accelerating deep learning workloads using multithreading and CUDA